OpenInterpreter/open-interpreter/README.md

 print(interpreter.system_message)
 ```

-## How Does it Work?

-Open Interpreter equips a [function-calling GPT-4](https://platform.openai.com/docs/guides/gpt/function-calling) with the `exec()` function.

-We then stream the model's messages, code, and your system's outputs to the terminal as Markdown.

-Only the last `model_max_tokens` of the conversation are shown to the model, so conversations can be any length, but older messages may be forgotten.

 ## Safety Notice

 Since generated code is executed in your local environment, it can interact with your files and system settings, potentially leading to unexpected outcomes like data loss or security risks.

-**Open Interpreter will ask for confirmation before executing any code.**
+**⚠️ Open Interpreter will ask for confirmation before executing any code.**

 You can run `interpreter --no_confirm` or set `interpreter.no_confirm = True` to bypass this confirmation, in which case: